Communication between microservices - Asynchronous

 The fact is, the communication is complex and in these cases transparency is essential.
 Using the correct patterns to carry out such communication can help you to scale up and solve most of the problems that will come.
 Sometimes, the good and old synchronous communication via HTTP can solve your problem (even losing a “bit” in resilience).

-In this article, I’ll try to show why the communication via message brokers has gained a lot of space, with that names like: RabbitMQ, Kafka, ActiveMQ.
+In this article, I’ll try to show why the communication via message brokers has gained a lot of space, with names like: RabbitMQ, Kafka, ActiveMQ.

 Specifically in this article I will deal with RabbitMQ, but some of these patterns are also used in other messaging technologies.